vmware-archive/clarity/_documentation/modals.md

 ---

 {: .component-summary }
-#### Modals are a primary pattern for exchanging information with users.
-A modal requires the user to interact with it before the user can continue.
+#### Modals exchange information with users and retain focus until dismissed or a required action has been completed.

 <div class="alert alert-warning bump-down">
     <div class="alert-item">